AdobeDocs/experience-platform.en/help/xdm/schema/industries/healthcare-v2.md

 ---
-title: Healthcare V2 Use Cases
+title: Healthcare Data Model V2
-description: Learn about some common healthcare use cases and the best classes and schema field groups to use.
+description: Learn about some common healthcare use cases and the best classes, related field groups, and datatypes to use.
 badgePrivateBeta: label="Private Beta" type="Informative"
 hide: yes
 hidefromtoc: yes
 ---
-# [!UICONTROL Healthcare] V2 use cases
+# [!UICONTROL Healthcare] Data Model V2

+## Field groups and classes {#field-groups}

 The following table outlines the recommended classes and schema field groups for several common healthcare use cases.